 - Obtain contact information.
 If any employees or other individuals saw your accident take place, gather their contact information before they disappear and you cannot locate them.
 They may be valuable witnesses for your claim.

 - Retain an attorney.
 Unless you suffered a minor injury, such as stitches or a sprained wrist, you should retain an experienced workers’ compensation attorney soon after your accident.
 He can guide you through the process of filing your claim, collect important evidence for it, and negotiate your settlement.

 Call Our Roswell Office Today to Schedule Your Free Consultation

 Do you need to file a workers’ compensation claim following a workplace injury or illness?
-Our experienced attorneys are here to explain how workers’ comp works in New Mexico and file your claim.
+Our experienced workers' compensation attorneys are here to explain how workers’ comp works in New Mexico and file your claim.
 Fill out our convenient online form or call our Roswell office to schedule a free consultation to learn how our law firm will aggressively fight for your rights.